Floorp-Projects/Floorp/ipc/docs/ipdl.rst

 * Messages incur inherent performance overhead for a number of reasons: IPDL internal thread latency (e.g. the I/O thread), parameter (de-)serialization, etc.  While not usually dramatic, this cost can add up.
-What's more, each message generates a fair amound of C++ code.
+What's more, each message generates a fair amount of C++ code.
 For these reasons, it is wise to reduce the number of messages being sent as far as is reasonable.
 This can be as simple as consolidating two asynchronous messages that are always in succession.
 Or it can be more complex, like consolidating two